Dissertation Title: "Against Cultural Dependency: Aesthetics and Economics in the Caribbean Festival of Arts (Carifesta), 1966-1981”

 Advisor: Lopez-Duran, Maria Fabiola

-She has presented her work at CAA's Annual Conference, the Paul Mellon Centre, SECAC, Emory University, and Rice University.
-Forthcoming presentations include the next Agricultural History Society Annual Meeting.
+She has presented her work at the annual conferences of the Caribbean Studies Association (CSA), College Art Association (CAA), SECAC, and Agricultural History Society as well as at the Paul Mellon Centre, Emory University, and Rice University.
 Prior to joining the program, she worked as a curatorial assistant at the Whitney Museum of American Art (2012–2015) and conducted research for and programmed at Danspace Project (2012 and 2016).
 She received her B.A. in art history from Barnard College / Columbia University (2012).

-She is Co-ogranizer, with Dr. Fabiola López-Durán, of the Racial Geography Project, an initiative of the Rice University Task Force on Slavery, Segregation, and Racial Injustice.
+She is Co-organizer, with Dr. Fabiola López-Durán, of the Racial Geography Project, an initiative of the Rice University Task Force on Slavery, Segregation, and Racial Injustice.

 2020 Brown Foundation Co-Teaching Award